Strawberries From Your Own Garden

 Remove dead and yellowed leaves and overripe fruits from the garden.
 Weeds growing in or near the strawberry beds provide shelter for overwintering pests, so keep the area clear.

 Cover the ripening fruits with bird netting or stronger wire barriers to prevent animals from stealing your crops.
 Many animals like strawberries—birds, squirrels, deer, chipmunks, woodchucks, insects, slugs, and even turtles!
-Check the netting daily to make sure birds or snakes haven’t become entangled in it.
+Check the netting daily to make sure birds or snakes haven’t become trapped by or entangled in it.

 Insects and Mites